Constructing Solutions of Simplex Equations from Polygon Equations: Representing linear maps

-Starting from the initial dot with respect to the orientation of the horizontal line, the $i$-th vertical line represents the $i$-th input/output of the linear map $T$, where the incoming vertical line represents the input and the outgoing vertical line represents the output.
+Starting from the initial dot with respect to the orientation of the line, the $i$-th perpendicular line represents the $i$-th input/output of the linear map $T$, where the incoming perpendicular line represents the input and the outgoing perpendicular line represents the output.

 Similarly, given linear maps $Q\colon V^{\otimes k-1}\to V^{\otimes k}$ and $U\colon V^{\otimes k}\to V^{\otimes k-1}$, we will draw $Q$ and $U$ as

 The composition of linear maps is represented by connecting the output leg to the input leg.
 For example, the linear map $(\operatorname{id}_V \otimes U)\circ(Q \otimes \operatorname{id}_V )$ is represented as